 Shaivism is the mainstream of Hatha Yoga practice.
 Yogi Matsyendranath, the founder of Hatha Yoga is associated with yogis of the Nath sect.
 And this is credited to Gorakhnath or Gorakshanath, a disciple of Matsyendranath.
 Apart from Shaivism, Buddhists also adopted the method of this Yoga.

 According to some beliefs, This yoga was first performed by Lord Shiva.
 This style of yoga is considered to be the oldest mode of Indian Yoga and has been practiced by yogis of India for many centuries.

 Hatha Yoga Benefits

 Hatha Yoga has gained immense popularity in recent times.
 Many people know the benefits of yoga.
-This style of yoga gives you weight reduction, a strong and flexible body, enhances strength, flexibility, and balance, beautiful glowing skin, peaceful mind, good health – whatever you want.
-It Promotes not only physical but also mental health. by regular practicing, You can get also the health benefits of hatha yoga.
+This style of yoga gives you weight reduction, a strong and flexible body, enhances strength, flexibility, and balance, beautiful glowing skin, a peaceful mind, and good health – whatever you want.
+It Promotes not only physical but also mental health. by regular practice, You can get also the health benefits of hatha yoga.